issuu/ocaml-protoc-plugin/README.md

 # Ocaml protoc plugin

 [![BuildStatus](https://travis-ci.org/issuu/ocaml-protoc-plugin?branch=master)](https://travis-ci.org/issuu/ocaml-protoc-plugin)

 The goal of Ocaml protoc plugin is to create an up to date plugin for the google protobuf compiler (protoc) to generate ocaml types and serialization and de-serialization.

 The main features include:
-* Messages are mapped to idiomatic OCaml types
+* Messages are mapped to idiomatic OCaml types, using modules
 * Support service descriptions
-* proto3 compatibility
+* Full proto3 compliant

 ## Comparisson with other OCaml protobuf handlers.